AStefankiv/writing/make_coffee.md

 - Espresso cups

 ### Beginner-friendly espresso machine
-#### You may need a simple machine that won't overwhelm you with abundance of buttons and modes.
+#### Choose a simple machine that won't overwhelm you with abundance of buttons and modes.
 Consider the following tips:
 - Look for machines with intuitive control and features that simplify the brewing process.
 - Consider machines with clear instructions and available online tutorials.
 - Look for machines with the stable pump, as they have consistent pressure.
 - Choose a machine that's easy to clean.
 Disassambling your machine will make maintenance less of a chore.

 ### Find a convenient grinder
 #### Choosing the best coffee bean grinder may determine most of your brewing experience.
+The proper grind significantly affects the coffee taste.
-#### !Note: If your espresso machine already has an inbuild grinder, you may skip this part.
+#### `!Note: If your espresso machine already has an inbuild grinder, you may skip this part.`
 **A perfect grinder has**:
-- Grind size modes, to always get the same size, which would be perfect for your espresso.
+- **Grind modes:** You always get the same grind size.
+Generally, fine grinds are preferred for espresso.
-- Serving amount, to grind a single, double espresso shot or more, if you brew for more that one person.
+- **Serving amount:** Grind the exact amount for a single or double espresso shot.

-**Avoid blade grinders, because:**
+**Avoid blade grinders for the following reasons:**
-- It's really difficult to make the same ground level each time you brew your coffee.
+- **Too fine/too course:** It's really difficult to make the same ground level each time you brew your coffee.
-- Every time you will have to measure the amount of beans manually, which may add some hussle to your morning routine.
+- **Wrong amount:** Each time you will have to measure the amount of beans manually.
+It may add some inconvenience to your morning routine.

 ### Type of bean roast
 #### There are four main types of roast levels: